 Tŷ Newydd Venue Manager: Miriam Williams

 Miriam joined the Tŷ Newydd team in June 2016, and she’s responsible for organising all aspects of your stay here at Tŷ Newydd.
 Her favourite element of the job is meeting people from all four corners of the world and helping to ensure their stay at Tŷ Newydd is as comfortable and rewarding as possible.
 Miriam also administrates Literature Wales’ Writers on Tour funding scheme.
-In her spare time she loves nothing more than travelling to watch Wales’ National Football team play, and regularly follows the team to international away games, as well as helping out with the local community pub in Llanystumdwy, Tafarn Y Plu.
-Miriam is currently Literature Wales’ acting Communications Manager.
+In her spare time she loves nothing more than travelling to watch Wales’ National Football team play, as well as helping out with the local community pub in Llanystumdwy, Tafarn Y Plu.
+Miriam also works part time as Literature Wales’ Communications Manager.

 Tŷ Newydd Catering and Hospitality Coordinator: Tony Cannon

-Born across the border in Liverpool, Tony has lived in Wales for 30 years.
+Born across the border in Liverpool, Tony has lived in Wales for more than 30 years.
 A chef for 35 years, he has worked in a huge variety of kitchens during his career – from a British Gas factory to a Michelin-starred restaurant.
 He now works at Tŷ Newydd, catering for and looking after groups and their particular dietary needs, guiding volunteers in the kitchen, and sharing a few of his culinary secrets.
 Tony is a Welsh learner and specialises in specialist diet catering (e.g. gluten free, vegetarian, vegan etc.) A fun fact about Tony: he has competed internationally for Wales and Great Britain in Gallery Rifle Shooting.